Mar Roxas: Senate

+2010 elections

 After his election to the Senate in 2004, Roxas was immediately seen as a potential presidential candidate in the 2010 presidential election.
 While Roxas himself was coy on his plans, the Mar Roxas for President movement gathered steam with the Liberal Party targeting the youth in the run-up to the election.
 Other signs included the sprouting of Mar Roxas for President spots on the internet and his colleagues endorsing him as the party's standard bearer.
 Then Senator Benigno Aquino III declared him as the Liberal Party's nominee and Former Senator Jovito Salonga, Chairman Emeritus of the party, once introduced him as "the next President of the Philippine Republic."
 Senator Franklin Drilon had also confirmed that Roxas was the party's standard bearer in the election.

-However, on September 1, 2009, at the historic Club Filipino, Roxas delivered a speech at a press conference announcing his decision to withdraw from the race and support the candidacy of Aquino for the presidency.
+But Roxas' campaign did not perform well on surveys, typically placing 4th to 5.
+However, on September 1, 2009, at the historic Club Filipino in San Juan, Metro Manila, Roxas delivered a speech at a press conference announcing his decision to withdraw from the race and support the candidacy of Aquino for the presidency.
 Aquino officially launched his campaign eight days later.
 On September 21, 2009, Roxas, alongside Aquino, officially announced his candidacy for the vice presidency as the nominee of the Liberal Party for vice president, launching the Aquino-Roxas campaign.
 On November 28, 2009, Aquino and Roxas filed their certificate of candidacy for President and Vice President respectively.

 He was defeated by Makati mayor Jejomar Binay of the Partido Demokratiko Pilipino-Lakas ng Bayan (PDP–Laban) by the narrowest margin in the history of the Fifth Republic.
 Binay's upset victory over Roxas was attributed to the success of the Aquino-Binay campaign, which began when Senator Francis Escudero endorsed Aquino and Binay as president and Vice President respectively.
 This was done without the consent of the two candidates, especially since Escudero, Binay, and Aquino all came from different political parties.
 Roxas filed an electoral protest to the Supreme Court of the Philippines at the Presidential Electoral Tribunal.
 On July 12, 2010, the Supreme Court after reviewing Roxas' electoral protest, declared it sufficient in form and substance and the Presidential Electoral Tribunal sent summons to Vice President Binay to file a comment within 10 days upon receipt of the summons.

 Roxas also requested the Presidential Electoral Tribunal to order an independent forensic examination of the 26,000 compact flash cards and the source code of the PCOS machines used in the 2010 elections.
 As of August 2015, the case remains in pre-trial stage, with the last action taken by the tribunal dating back to December 2012.